Last Updated on September 25, 2023

-It offers hundreds of attractions, events, and landmarks to be enjoyed in every season, but winter is by far the most magical and fairy time of the year!
+It offers hundreds of attractions, plenty of things to do night and day, events, and landmarks to be enjoyed in every season, but winter is by far the most magical and fairy time of the year!

 Dive into some festive atmosphere in December, watch the winter snow falling on Central Park and participate in the many activities typical of this special season!